uncefact/project-crm/website/docs/guidance/stages.md

 ### **Declare your Interest**

-State your interest in participation to the project team using [this form].
+State your interest in participation to the project team using [this form](https://uncefact.github.io/project-crm/docs/about/).
 We will follow up with you to assess your suitability for early implementation, and assist you to define your scope and value proposition.

 ### **Define Your Scope and Value Proposition**